Indonesia's Pertamina says plugging undersea oil spill in Java will take weeks

 Three days later the company declared an emergency and on July 16, a layer of oil began to rise to the surface of the sea in addition to the gas bubbles, he said.

-The oil spill has reached villages on the coast of the Karawang area, West Java, 2 kilometers (1.2 miles) away from the facility, he said.
+The oil spill has reached villages on the coast of the Karawang area, West Java, 2 kilometres (1.2 miles) away from the facility, he said.

 It will take an estimated 10 weeks from the declaration of emergency to stop the oil and gas leakage, or another 8 weeks from Thursday, he said.